Legendtss/preprocess-framework/README.md

-Modular Preprocessing & Feature Engineering Pipeline Project Overview
+Modular Preprocessing & Feature Engineering Pipeline Overview
-This repository contains a modular, configuration-driven preprocessing framework built using Python, Scikit-learn, and pandas.
-The goal of this project was to move away from hard-coded transformation scripts and instead create a reusable pipeline that ensures reproducibility and prevents data leakage during the machine learning lifecycle.
+This project implements a robust, configuration-driven preprocessing pipeline using Python, scikit-learn, and pandas.
+It is designed to transform raw datasets into machine-learning-ready formats while ensuring reproducibility and preventing data leakage.

-The architecture leverages Scikit-learn’s Pipeline and ColumnTransformer to handle complex datasets with diverse data types.
-By separating the transformation logic from the dataset schema, the pipeline can be reconfigured for different projects simply by updating a configuration dictionary.
+By using a factory pattern to generate the pipeline, the transformation logic is decoupled from the dataset schema, allowing for easy extension and updates.

 Key Features
+Modular Architecture: Built using ColumnTransformer to apply specific logic to numeric and categorical features independently.

+Dynamic Configuration: All transformation steps, including scaling and imputation strategies, are managed via a single config object.

-Automated Missing Value Imputation: Uses strategy-based imputation (mean/median) for numeric features and constant-value filling for categorical data.
+Missing Value Handling: Implements automated imputation for both numerical (mean/median) and categorical data (constant filling).

-Robust Scaling: Supports multiple scaling techniques, including StandardScaler and RobustScaler, to normalize numeric distributions.

-Advanced Encoding: Implements OneHotEncoder with handle_unknown='ignore' and explicit missing-category tracking to ensure stability in production environments.

-Extensible Design: The modular factory pattern allows for easy integration of custom transformers or new feature engineering steps.
+Feature Transformation: Includes standardized scaling for numerical values and One-Hot Encoding for categorical variables.

+Production Ready: Uses handle_unknown='ignore' in encoding steps to ensure the pipeline does not crash on unseen data categories.

+Project Structure
+pipeline_factory.py: The core module containing the function to build the Scikit-learn pipeline.

+run_pipeline.py: An implementation script demonstrating the pipeline on a sample customer dataset.

+requirements.txt: List of necessary libraries (pandas, scikit-learn, numpy).

+Configuration Example
+The pipeline is entirely driven by a dictionary schema, making it highly flexible:

+Python

+pipeline_cfg = {
+    'numeric': {
+        'cols': ['tenure_months', 'monthly_spend'],
+        'impute_strategy': 'mean',
+        'scaling': 'standard'
+    },
+    'categorical': {
+        'cols': ['region', 'plan_type']
+    }
+}
+Usage
+Clone the repository and ensure you have the requirements installed.

+Define your schema in the configuration dictionary.

+Execute the pipeline:

+Python

+from pipeline_factory import create_preprocessing_pipeline

+# Initialize
+pipe = create_preprocessing_pipeline(pipeline_cfg)

+# Fit and transform your raw data
+processed_data = pipe.fit_transform(raw_df)
 Technologies Used
 Python 3.8+

-Scikit-learn: For core pipeline architecture.

-Pandas & NumPy: For efficient data manipulation and array handling.
+Pandas: For data manipulation and DataFrame handling.

+Scikit-Learn: For the Pipeline and ColumnTransformer architecture.

+NumPy: For efficient numerical operations.